heathhenley/heathhenley.github.io/content/posts/yolo-all-the-traffic-cams.md

 ---
 title: "YOLO-ing All the Traffic Cams"
 date: 2023-03-11T15:40:04-05:00
-draft: true
+draft: false
 tags: ["python3", "python", "project", "react"]
 keywords: ["fastapi", "yolo", "leafletjs", "react", "object detection", "deep learning"]
 ---
-**TL;DR** - Here's a list labelled [traffic cam](https://heathhenley.github.io/RhodyCarCounter) images from the RI DOT website.
-I used YOLO (You Only Look Once) to detect objects in the images and [FastAPI](https://fastapi.tiangolo.com/) to serve the results to a React app.
-The app uses LeafletJS to display the images and the results.
+**TL;DR** - Here's a web app to list labelled [traffic cam](https://heathhenley.github.io/RhodyCarCounter) images from the RI DOT website.
+I used YOLO (You Only Look Once) to detect objects (vehicles) in the images and [FastAPI](https://fastapi.tiangolo.com/) to serve the results to a React app.
+The app uses [LeafletJS](https://leafletjs.com/) to display the images and the results.
 The backend is hosted on [Railway](https://railway.app/) and the front end on Github Pages.
 The code is available on [GitHub](https://github.com/heathhenley/RhodyCarCounter).

 # Motivation
 I recently completed the deeplearning.ai [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning) on Coursera as a refresher.
 I have done some [work](https://ieeexplore.ieee.org/document/8604518) that involved training an end-to-end CNN model for semantic segmentation on 3D sonar data, but I had not worked with object detection or NLP, so I took the course.
 Plus I was pumped that it was updated to use tensorflow and Python.
 Not to mention everything is developing super quickly in that field, so there were a bunch of new things to learn and conventions that had been updated based on new best practices.
 It's also great to be able to take advantage of transfer learning, and use a model architecture that is well established - so much easier to get going than building your own from scratch based on a similar approach in a paper (which is what I did for the 3D sonar project using a model for 3D MRI data segmentation).